-You will be told of any new information that becomes available that may affect your willingness to remain in the study.
-You may be asked to provide renewed consent if new information is learned that may affect your decision to take part in the study.
+You will be told of any new information that becomes available that may affect your willingness to have them remain in the study.
+You may be asked to provide renewed consent if new information is learned that may affect your decision to have them take part in the study.

-14. WHAT HAPPENS IF I DECIDE TO WITHDRAW MY CONSENT TO PARTICIPATE?
+14. WHAT HAPPENS IF I DECIDE TO WITHDRAW MY CONSENT FOR THEM TO PARTICIPATE?

-You may withdraw from this study at any time without giving reasons.
-If you choose to enter the study and then decide to withdraw at a later time, you have the right to request the withdrawal of your information (and/or samples) collected during the study.
+You may withdraw them from this study at any time without giving reasons.
+If you choose to have them enter the study and then decide to withdraw them at a later time, you have the right to request the withdrawal of their information (and/or samples) collected during the study.
 This request will be respected to the extent possible.
-Please note however that there may be exceptions where the data (and/or samples) will not be able to be withdrawn, for example where the data (and/or sample) is no longer identifiable (meaning it cannot be linked in any way back to your identity) or where your data have been combined with other data.
-If you would like to request the withdrawal of your data (and/or samples), please tell the study doctor at your site.
-If your participation in this study includes any optional studies or long-term follow-up, you will be asked whether you wish to withdraw from these as well.
+Please note however that there may be exceptions where the data (and/or samples) will not be able to be withdrawn, for example where the data (and/or sample) is no longer identifiable (meaning it cannot be linked in any way back to their identity) or where their data have been combined with other data.
+If you would like to request the withdrawal of their data (and/or samples), please tell the study doctor at their site.
+If their participation in this study includes any optional studies or long-term follow-up, you will be asked whether you wish to withdraw them from these as well.

-15. CAN I BE ASKED TO LEAVE THE STUDY?
+15. CAN THEY BE ASKED TO LEAVE THE STUDY?

-If you are not able to complete the steps of the study, we may ask you to withdraw from the study.
-If you are asked to leave the study, the reasons for this will be explained to you and you will have the chance to ask questions about this decision.
-You could also be removed from the study if we are no longer able to contact you (e.g. moved, no forwarding address).
+If they are not able to complete the steps of the study, we may ask you to withdraw them from the study.
+If they are asked to leave the study, the reasons for this will be explained to you and you will have the chance to ask questions about this decision.
+They could also be removed from the study if we are no longer able to contact you (e.g. moved, no forwarding address).

-16. HOW WILL MY TAKING PART IN THIS STUDY BE KEPT CONFIDENTIAL?
+16. HOW WILL THEM TAKING PART IN THIS STUDY BE KEPT CONFIDENTIAL?

-Your confidentiality will be respected.
-However, research records and health or other source records identifying you may be inspected in the presence of the Investigator or his/her designate by representatives of the study sponsors, or the Research Ethics Board at the University of British Columbia or Island Health for the purpose of monitoring the research.
-No information or records that disclose your identity will be published without your consent, nor will any information or records that disclose your identity be removed or released without your consent unless required by law.
+Their confidentiality will be respected.
+However, research records and health or other source records identifying them may be inspected in the presence of the Investigator or his/her designate by representatives of Health Canada, the study sponsors, or the Research Ethics Board at the University of Calgary and the University of British Columbia for the purpose of monitoring the research.
+No information or records that disclose their identity will be published without your consent, nor will any information or records that disclose their identity be removed or released without your consent unless required by law.

-Your rights to privacy are legally protected by federal and provincial laws that require safeguards to ensure that your privacy is respected.
-You also have the legal right of access to the information about you that has been provided to the sponsor and, if need be, an opportunity to correct any errors in this information.
+Their rights to privacy are legally protected by federal and provincial laws that require safeguards to ensure that their privacy is respected.
+You also have the legal right of access to the information about them that has been provided to the sponsor and, if need be, an opportunity to correct any errors in this information.
 Further details about these laws are available on request.